lulav/LRS_Documentation/docs_data_analysis/validation/norm_test.md

 ```
 ![fig4](img/fig24.png "Fig4")

-The norm, calculated for each simulation of the 'data.x.x_1' and 'data.x.x_2' columns are within the esteblished limits, while norm for simulation 1 and 3 of the 'data.x.x_3' column exceed the limit.
+The norm, calculated for each simulation of the 'data.x.x_1' and 'data.x.x_2' columns are within the established limits, while norm for simulation 1 and 3 of the 'data.x.x_3' column exceed the limit.

 ```python
 >>> print(table)